Antony-Thornton/MS1---Gym-Website/README.md

 ## 4.2 Formal Deployment Testing
 ### 4.2.1 External website testing

-In order to ensure that my code is correct i used the following website to flag issues with my code.
+In order to ensure that my code is correct I used the following website to flag issues with my code.

 https://validator.w3.org/ - HTML validator.
 Looks specifically for errors in my HTML code.